Greetings and welcome to DelsJourney! My name is Del Leu and I'm the author of this website, which is devoted to my favorite topic:

 Above: Huddled atop Lassen Peak in California in 2000.

-I've noticed that as people get older, they often become complacent and stuck in their comfort zones and often lose the sense of
+I've noticed that as people get older, they often become complacent and stuck in their comfort zones, and oftentimes they lose the sense of

-adventure they had when they were younger.
-It probably has to do with landing a steady job, getting married, buying "stuff"
+adventure they had when they were young.
+It probably has to do with landing a steady job, getting married, buying "stuff" and raising

-I believe that simplicity is beneficial, that nature rejuvenates one's soul, and that it's important to understand and respect different
+I believe in simplicity, that nature rejuvenates one's soul, and that we should try to understand and respect other

 cultures.
 I also believe that, as Sheryl Crow once said, a change would do you good.